 These are all important questions.
 Too many people rush into the decision to hire an attorney.
 They do so without knowing how to select an attorney, and often make their decision on price.
 The end result is that they often make the wrong decision.
 Unfortunately, they usually don’t realize the mistake they’ve made until it’s too late.

-The decision on who you hire is the most important decision you will make, and may determine the ultimate outcome of your case.
+The decision on who you hire is the most important decision you will make and may determine the ultimate outcome of your case.
 It’s not something you should rush into.
 Instead, you need to take your time and make an informed decision.
 The question is how you do that since most people have no experience in hiring a lawyer.
-If they have used a lawyer before it was probably on something completely unrelated to criminal law.
-I believe one of the most important factors you should look for as why the lawyer chose to go into criminal law; which is something that's seldom talked about on websites.
+If they have used a lawyer before, it was probably on something completely unrelated to criminal law.
+I believe one of the most important factors you should look for is why the lawyer chose to go into criminal law; which is something that's seldom talked about on websites.
 You want someone committed to seeking justice, and not someone simply trying to earn a living.